Can 'Synbiotics' improve symptoms of gestational diabetes?

 Clinical Trial Shows Improvement in the Symptoms of Gestational Diabetes

-Researchers said that the aim of the latest randomised, double-blind, placebo-controlled trial was “to determine the effects of synbiotic supplementation on markers of insulin metabolism and lipid profiles in GDM patients”.
+Researchers said that the aim of the latest randomised, double-blind, placebo-controlled trial (see Probiotics Learning Lab for more glossary terms) was “to determine the effects of synbiotic supplementation on markers of insulin metabolism and lipid profiles in GDM patients”.
 During the trials, seventy patients aged 18-40 years who had been diagnosed with GDM were split into two groups.
 In the first group some subjects were given a placebo capsule for six weeks, whilst those in the synbiotic group were given a capsule containing L. acidophilus, L. casei and B. bifidum strains, (2×109 colony-forming units/g each) plus 800 mg inulin for 6 weeks.
 To monitor the effects, two fasting blood samples were collected, one at the beginning of the trial and another at the end of week six.

 The results indicated that, compared with the placebo group, the synbiotic group experienced positive and measurable improvements in insulin metabolism and sensitivity, triglyceride levels and VLDL-cholesterol concentrations.
 In the placebo group, however, no improvements were seen and in fact the readings for many of the subjects showed a marked deterioration since the start of the trial.